 It’s cool for adults to ride scooters!
 There, we’ve said it, and to be honest, it feels good.
 Why should the kids have all the fun?
-OK, a fully grown adult channeling Tom Hanks in Big whizzing down the road on a self-propelled two wheeler is going to turn a few heads but who cares, it’s great to release your inner daft kid once in a while.
+OK, a fully grown adult channeling Tom Hanks in Big, whizzing down the road on a self-propelled two wheeler is going to turn a few heads but who cares, it’s great to release your inner daft kid once in a while.
 However, scooting is not all about leaving your tire marks on the park trail or out two-wheeling your mates in a scooter race downhill.
 There are also some really grown up reasons why an adult scooter could be your next mode of transport.

 Kick scooters are a great way to keep fit, build up your street cred with the under 10s in your life or for taking the effort out of walking the pooch in the park.
 They are also the ultimate mode of zero emissions urban transport, so if you are fed up with the subway crush on your way into work each day, then commuter scooting could be the way to go.
 Different scooter designs focus on comfort, glide, agility and handling so choosing your new adult scooter will all depend on what you want to do with it – commute, leisure or bike park antics – as well as how far and how often you want to travel on it.

 To help you make your final choice, we’ve looked at the best adult scooters out there, to show there is a scooter for any occasion.
 And trust us, once you take up the scooter life there is no (two-wheel) turning back.